 That ability to innovate is one reason Mancini says he is optimistic about the full-service segment.
 Another is pent-up demand.
-He points to last summer, when most restaurants across the country could open at reduced capacity or for outdoor dining.
+He points to summer 2020 and summer 2021, when most restaurants across the country were open (many at reduced capacity) or for outdoor dining.

 Over the longer term, the picture might be even rosier.
 For QSRs, the pandemic has provided an opportunity to consolidate their advantage by expanding takeout and drive-through services.
 “You’ll see a lot more growth in QSR,” Mancini says.
-He expects a resurgence in investment even in the full-service space, not just because customers will want to go out for meals, but also because so many independent restaurants that have failed to pivot will close because of the pandemic.
-Many owners, Mancini says, will be looking at a less competitive landscape, with the added benefit of more accommodating rents.
+He expects a resurgence in investment even in the full-service space, not just because customers will want to go out for meals, but also because solid operators and brands have capital and resources set aside for growth.
+They’re ready to jump on sites vacated by those operators who were not able to adapt and adjust to the pandemic environment.

 Mancini sees a bright future for the sector.
 “I don’t think operators are looking at what’s happened and saying restaurants aren’t for me.
 I think we’ll see a boom in growth in 2022 and beyond.”The questions, of course, are when the pandemic will truly end, how long the post-COVID rebound will last, and whether all the pandemic-inspired innovation around takeout and delivery will continue to pay off.
 Mancini thinks there will inevitably be some regression to the norm, but he also suspects COVID will change the industry fundamentally.
 He likens the situation to e-commerce, which has exploded as the pandemic forced consumers to buy online.